“The Windsor Framework…”

 March 3rd, 2023

-‘Disclaimer: The information provided on this website is being provided solely for educational and informational purposes and should not be construed as investment advice, advice concerning investments or investment decisions, or tax or legal advice.
-Similarly, any views or options expressed on this website are not intended and should not be construed as being investment, tax or legal advice or recommendations.
-Investment advice should always be based on the circumstances of the person to whom it is directed, which circumstances have not been taken into consideration by the persons expressing the views or opinions appearing on this website.
-Timberland Finance has not verified and consequently neither warrants the accuracy nor the veracity of any information, views or opinions appearing on this website.
+‘Disclaimer: The information provided on this website is being provided solely for educational and informational purposes and should not be construed as investment advice, advice concerning particular investments or investment decisions, or tax or legal advice.
+Similarly, any views or opinions expressed on this website are not intended and should not be construed as being investment, tax or legal advice or recommendations.
+Investment advice should always be based on the particular circumstances of the person to whom it is directed, which circumstances have not been taken into consideration by the persons expressing the views or opinions appearing on this website.
+Timberland Finance has not verified and consequently neither warrants the accuracy nor the veracity of any information, views, or opinions appearing on this website.
 You should always take professional investment advice in connection with, or independently research and verify, any information that you find or views or opinions which you read on our website and wish to rely upon, whether for the purpose of making an investment decision or otherwise.
-Timberland Finance does not accept liability for losses suffered by persons as a result of information, views of opinions appearing on this website.
-This website is owned and operated by Timberland Invest Ltd.’
+All investments carry risks.
+Your investments may go up as they may go down, including the possible loss of capital.
+Past performance is not indicative of future results.
+Timberland Finance does not accept liability for losses suffered by persons as a result of information, views, or opinions appearing on this website.
+This website is owned and operated by Timberland Invest Ltd. Timberland Invest Ltd. is licensed to conduct investment services business under the Investments Services Act by the MFSA and is also registered as a Tied Insurance Intermediary under the Insurance Distribution Act. ’

 Subscribe To Our Newsletter